 If you are interested in being considered as a Lead Supervisor you should provide:

 - a one page expression of interest

 - a copy of your CV – 4 pages maximum, 12 point Ariel font to include your student supervision record, current and most recent (last five years) funding and publications (ten maximum)

 Send this to GW4-CAT@bristol.ac.uk.
 Your expression of interest will be acknowledged and kept on record.

 When a new Fellow is appointed, the GW4-CAT Directors and Management Board will use expressions of interest to point Fellows towards having discussions with potential supervisors who, in the sole opinion of the GW4-CAT Directors and Management Board, are undertaking research of relevance to that Fellow.

-The final decision on who will be appointed as a Primary Supervisors will be the responsibility of the Fellow in dialogue with the GW4-CAT Directors and Management Board.
+The final decision on who will be appointed as a Lead Supervisors will be the responsibility of the Fellow in dialogue with the GW4-CAT Directors and Management Board.

-Prior to appointment, the GW4-CAT Directors will notify the Wellcome Trust to inform them that an additional Primary Supervisor has been appointed and added to the ‘supervisory wheel’ noted above.
+Prior to appointment, the GW4-CAT Directors will notify the Wellcome Trust, as part of the annual report, to inform them that an additional Lead Supervisor has been appointed.
 This will require submission of the Fellow’s project and supervisor’s CV.